andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

 Once we have the signatures, we can compare them in $$\binom{n}{2}$$ fashion:

 {% highlight csharp %}
-public IEnumerable<DocumentSignature> GetSimilarDocuments(IEnumerable<DocumentSignature> signatures, decimal threshold)
+public IEnumerable<Signature> GetSimilarDocuments(IEnumerable<Signature> signatures, decimal threshold)
 {
     foreach (var signature in signatures) {
         var equal = 0.0m;